-I am a Research Associate working with Sarah Meiklejohn and funded by the Glass Houses Project.
+I am a Research Associate working with Sarah Meiklejohn and I receive funding from the Glass Houses Project/Blockchain Institute.

-I'm member of IC3 and finally I work closely with RSK.
+I'm a member of IC3 and I have conducted two security audits for RSK.

 At heart I am an Engineer and interests include cryptocurrencies, smart contracts, cryptography and decentralised systems.